Who we are

 Our Data Protection Officer can be contacted using the contact details as set out above or by email.

 How we will use your information

 We will use your information to determine if you are entitled to Housing Benefit and/or Council Tax Reduction.
-We are entitled to collect and use this information under its statutory duty to provide this service to you provided for under the Social Security Administration Act 1992; Social Security Contributions and Benefits Act 1992; The Council Tax Reduction (Scotland) Regulations 2012.
+We are entitled to collect and use this information under our statutory duty to provide this service to you provided for under the Social Security Administration Act 1992; Social Security Contributions and Benefits Act 1992; The Council Tax Reduction (Scotland) Regulations 2021.

 If you do not provide us with the information we have asked for then we will not be able to provide this service to you.

 Other than to administer Housing Benefit and Council Tax reduction, we may use your information for the following purposes:

 - To help decide if you are entitled to a Discretionary Housing Payment

 - To help identify if you could be affected by the benefit cap